modelix/modelix/doc/tutorials.md

 ## Adding a `public` flag

 A possible extension of the entities language is to be able to mark properties as `public`, optionally.
-If you look in the rotation definition at the initializer of the `Property`, then you will see that the notation language includes many ideas from the grammar cells extension for MPS.
+If you look in the notation definition at the initializer of the `Property`, then you will see that the notation language includes many ideas from the grammar cells extension for MPS.
 It also has direct support for flags where a particular keyword is shown if the flag is true and nothing otherwise.

 To add the `public` flag, first go to the `Structure` aspect of the language at at a Boolean `public` property to the concept `Property`.
 Notice that this is of course the normal MPS structure aspect, modelix does not change that.
-You can now go back to the notation, press `Shift-Enter` on the name of the property, press `control-space`, select the `flag` cell, at select the `public` property:
+You can now go back to the notation, press `Shift-Enter` on the name of the property, press `control-space`, select the `flag` cell, and finally select the `public` property:

 `notation Property : [ flag/public name : type ? [ = initializer ] ]`